Medical and Dental Professionals

 Arkansas has a total of 75 counties, 54 of which are rural.
 Sixty percent of the state’s dentists practice in just eight of the state’s 75 counties, although these eight counties have only 40 percent of the state’s population.
 Nineteen Arkansas counties are designated whole or in part Dental Health Professions Shortage Areas (HPSA).
 Five counties have no dentists at all.

 Arkansas Dental Health Professional Shortage Area Map

 - Consulting dentists and collaborative care dental hygienists must apply with the Office of Oral Health in the Arkansas Department of Health for permission to practice collaborative care in qualifying underserved areas.
 That permission must be confirmed annually.

-- The Office of Oral Health is required to develop and maintain a list of communities and/or rural areas prioritized as to need for dental services, so that collaborative services can be directed to those areas in greatest need.
+- The Office of Oral Health is required to develop and maintain a list of communities and/or rural areas prioritized as the need for dental services so that collaborative services can be directed to those areas in greatest need.